Real patient depicted, but your results may vary.

 The Piazza Center Experience

 Now that you know what’s “normal,” you should also know that we strive to go beyond the ordinary.
-And that’s not just limited to your time with us during and immediately following surgery.
-At the Piazza Center, you’re a Patient for Life.
+And that’s not just limited to your time with us during and immediately following tummy tuck surgery.
+Whether you’re from San Antonio, Austin, or across the country, at the Piazza Center, you’re a Patient for Life.

 It starts when you come in for your consultation.
 Patients always have questions about what to expect, what the experience will be like, how to best prepare mentally, physically, and emotionally.
 We welcome any and all questions, and we love taking the time to make you feel at ease.
 Particularly when those questions may be standing between you and taking a leap that will give you renewed confidence in your body!